Tips for Relocating to Oulu

 citizens who reside in Finland permanently.
 Banks might also require it if you want to have access to full banking services.

-Driving Licence
+Driving License

 If you hold a driving license from an EU/EEA country, it is usually valid in Finland.
 Non-EU licenses may need to be exchanged within a specific period.
 You may need to take a driving test depending on your country of origin.
+If you move to Finland permanently, remember that exchanging your foreign driving license for a Finnish one may be subject to a two-year time limit.

 - Driving license in Finland | Traficom – transport and communication services for you | Traficom